Vietnam.vn - Nền tảng quảng bá Việt Nam

 General Tiani, leader of Niger's military government, warned that any military attack on the country would "not be easy".

 "The Economic Community of West African States (ECOWAS) is ready to attack Niger by establishing an occupation force with the support of foreign troops.
-Any attempt at military intervention in Niger will not be a walk in the park as many people think," General Abdourahamane Tiani, leader of Niger's military government, said on television on August 19.
+Any attempt at military intervention against Niger will not be a walk in the park as many people mistakenly believe," General Abdourahamane Tiani, leader of the Niger military government, said on television on August 19.

 Mr Tiani did not specify which country the "foreign troops" belonged to.
-Niger's military government leader also announced the start of a 30-day "national dialogue" to develop proposals to lay the foundations for a "new constitutional life".
+The leader of Niger's military government also announced the start of a 30-day "national dialogue" to develop proposals to lay the foundations for a "new constitutional life".

 General Abdourahamane Tiani appeared on Niger television on July 28.
 Photo: AFP